KeithWilliamsGMIT/ceph-swarm-ansible/README.md

 # Ceph Swarm Ansible

 This repository shows how to setup a Ceph cluster running in Docker Swarm using Ansible to automate the task.
-This reposioty is heavily based on [ceph-swarm](https://github.com/sepich/ceph-swarm) by sepich.
+This repository is heavily based on [ceph-swarm](https://github.com/sepich/ceph-swarm) by sepich.
 There are other tools and methods of creating a Ceph cluster.
-This repository was created to learn new technologies and to experiment running Ceph in Docker Swarm.
+However, this repository was created to learn new technologies and to experiment with running Ceph in Docker Swarm.

 ### Getting Started